nimble-dev/nimble/README.md

 extensible, allowing users to add new functions and new distributions.

-For writing algorithms (aka analysis methods), NIMBLE provides a model-generic programming system, based on two-stage evaluation, within R.  This provides control over models as generic objects and mathematical manipulation of model variables.
+For writing algorithms (aka analysis methods), NIMBLE provides a model-generic programming system embedded within R.  This provides control over models as generic objects and mathematical manipulation of model variables.
 In this way, NIMBLE's programming paradigm treats probabilistic graphical models as a basic programming construct.

 Both models and algorithms are compiled via generating customized C++ and providing seamless interfaces to compiled C++ from R.